 In autumn 2014, Middlesex University approached Altered Images to take over the support services for its entire Avid Installation.
 Following the successful win of the support contract, Altered Images then won a tender to upgrade Middlesex University’s Avid infrastructure

 to support an entirely new Journalism and Media BA Honours course starting at the beginning of the new academic year in 2015.
-The installation took place in August and September last year and the first students are now fully using the new state-of-the-art newsroom and studio.
+The installation took place in August and September last year and the first students are now fully using the new state-of-the-art newsroom and studio, including:

 Altered Images supplied eight new Avid iNEWS systems and upgraded seven existing Avid iNEWS systems to form a complete new journalism workgroup.
 It also upgraded the University’s Avid MediaCentral licensing and software, supplied new servers and installed an additional 32TB of ISIS |5500 storage.
 As a dynamic centre of news content creation and distribution,

 Avid iNEWS enables Middlesex University students to create and deliver breaking news, unify their entire newsroom operation and engage audiences across a broad spectrum of TV, web, mobile and social media channels.
 Avid iNEWS integrated with Avid MediaCentral simplifies and streamlines workflows enabling students to create and deliver content quickly and easily.
 It also allows multiple editors to connect concurrently and simultaneously, accessing the same high res media in real-time via the ISIS | 5500 shared media storage platform.

 Altered Images also designed a unique desk arrangement for the newsroom due to the shape of the room and location of pillars.
 I-desk in Reading designed a customised solution providing 15 journalist stations with rising monitor positions.
 The desks can either be used for editing or with the monitor retracted creating a ‘conference style set-up.
 Power and USB points are extended to each seat so that Avid users can ingest locally via media cards.